Vonage/vonage-php-sdk-core/README.md

 Vonage's [Verify API][doc_verify] makes it easy to prove that a user has provided their own phone number during signup, or implement second factor authentication during signin.

-You can start a verification process using a simple array:
+You can start a verification process using code like this:

 ```php
 $request = new \Vonage\Verify\Request('14845551212', 'My App');
 $response = $client->verify()->start($request);
 echo "Started verification with an id of: " . $response->getRequestId();
 ```

+Once the user inputs the pin code they received, call the `/check` endpoint with the request ID and the pin to confirm the pin is correct.

 ### Controlling a Verification